Which destination is right for you? Take our quiz to find out

 When volunteering, you’re fully immersed in local life.
 Generally your weekdays are filled with conservation or community projects, with a little sight-seeing and thrill-seeking thrown in.
 Being in a team of like-minded, similarly-aged travellers however, means it really doesn’t feel like work at all!
 Your weekends are then free for sussing out the rest of your country’s wonders.

-There’s a program out there to suit everyone, whatever your interests and desires.
+There’s a programme out there to suit everyone, whatever your interests and desires.
+From turtle conservation in Costa Rica to living with local communities in Peru, we've got something for everyone.
 Check out The Leap’s options, spread across Asia, South America and Africa, right here.

 Start the adventure here...